-Avanti Schools Trust exists to help each person become a well-rounded human being through intellectual, moral and spiritual growth, and to make the world a better place.
+Avanti Schools Trust exists to help each person become a well-rounded human being through intellectual, moral and spiritual growth, and to makethe world a better place.

-Our actions and our intentions as school leaders are guided by our core principles of Academic Excellence, Character Formation and (Spiritual Insight in our faith schools).
+Our actions and our intentions as school leaders are guided by our core principles of Academic Excellence, Character Formation and Spiritual Insight.

-If pupils are to achieve academically, socially and emotionally to the best of their ability, it is essential that their basic needs for safety, protection and inclusion are successfully and confidently addressed.
+If pupils are to achieve academically, socially and emotionally to the best oftheir ability, it is essential that their basic needs for safety, protection and inclusion are successfully and confidently addressed.

 Avanti's virtues of respect, self-discipline, courage, integrity, empathy and gratitude are tangible throughout school life, where leadership at all levels understand the importance of modelling exemplary behaviour and attitudes.
-These characteristics influences our pupils to also model and grow up to behave appropriately.
+These characteristics influence our pupils to also model and grow up to behave appropriately.